COMMUNITY

 Special Interest Groups (SIGs)

-SIGs are focused communities inside PkOUG — built around specific Oracle tracks like Database, EBS, OCI, APEX, and Security.
+SIGs are focused communities inside PkOUG — built around tracks like Database, EBS, OCI, APEX, and Security.
 They help members learn faster through deeper, hands-on, topic-driven collaboration.

 Deep-dive learning Monthly sessions Hands-on tracks Pakistan Oracle community